xbze3/Health-Center-DBMS/doc.md

 -   Search queries are powered by SQL logic.
 -   Users can efficiently search by fields such as First_Name, Last_Name, Staff_ID, etc.

+### Record Insertion / Removal Functionality

+-   Only the admin account is allowed to insert and remove records from the database.
+-   Records can be inserted by navigating the page to which the record should be added (Appointments, Patients, etc...), then clicking the "Add Record" button in the bottom right corner.
+At this point, a form upon which the new record information should be provided will become visible.
+-   Records can be removed by clicking the "Remove Record" button in the bottom right of the screen, and then providing the ID of the record to be removed.

 ### Current Features

 -   Admin, Doctor, and Nurse pages.